Charts in DOCX templates

 }

-Now, let us take a look at the source template:
+Now, let’s look at the source template:

 clustered column template

-We add {{title}} and {{description}} tags to the top of the page to let the engine know that we want to render the corresponding properties.
+Add {{title}} and {{description}} at the top of the page to render the corresponding properties.

-Series and Labels settings in the Select Data Source dialog box are set automatically and look like this:
+The Series and Labels settings in the Select Data Source dialog box are set automatically and look like this:

 Clustered column chart result